alvarezrrj/alirey/README.md

 If a user's details have changed, admin could update them from users panel (the booking form cannot update a users details, if a user exists for the given email address, DB details will be used, esentially overriding the form's data for the user).

 Non-admin users creating bookings are redirected to checkout page (user.bookings.checkout) after the booking is validated and stored on DB.
 Users with pending payment are shown a notification badge on their username and prompted to pay or cancel the booking before being allowed to create a new one.

+Once the payment goes trhough, MP redirects users to confirmation page.
+This controller removes preference details from booking to avoid it being deleted by booking purger and sets payment status to 'awaiting confirmation from MP' (changing payment status to anything other than 'pending' allows the BookingPolicy to keep the booking from beeing checked out twice).
+Payment confirmation is done by webhook, which sets payment status to 'MercadoPago', paid amount and mp_id (MercadoPago's payment ID, needed for refunds).

 ### Unpaid booking purge